KennethJAllen/ygo-small-world/README.md

 Moreover, the diagonal entries are the number of connections a card has to another card in the deck.
 The darker the entry, the more connections a card has to other cards in the deck.

 ## Small World Mathematics
-We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched starting from any card.
+We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched via Small World starting from any card.

 We can model the monsters in a deck as the vertices of an undirected graph $G$.
 Define an edge between monsters $i$ and $j$ if they are a valid connections between each other for Small World. e.g. [Ash Blossom](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=12950) and [Effect Veiler](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=8933) would have an edge connecting them because they the same attack but have different types, attributes, defense, and level.
 However, Ash Blossom and [Ghost Belle](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=13587) would not have an edge connecting them